MartinBlazek6/en-lection-organizer-pro/README.md

 `SERVER` server where is this app hosted

-`token` special secret key for lectors, so only they can acces admin panel and table it is "from default"
+`token` special secret key for lectors, so only they can acces admin panel and table it is "asd" from default

 so